Search Our Site

 We can’t do it without people like you.

-The Duke Lemur Center is funded by 3 main sources: Duke University, the National Science Foundation, and private donations.
+The Duke Lemur Center is funded by three main sources: Duke University, tour revenue, and private donations and grants.

 Your donation makes it possible to provide the food, housing, equipment, and veterinary support necessary to care for our irreplaceable colony each and every day.